 - a.
 Courses must be a minimum of 1 hour in length.
 Applications for courses that are less than 1 hour will be denied. - b.
 Credit for partial completion of a course may not be provided. - c.
 Courses must follow the NBHWC guidelines for CE calculation: - i.
 One instructional hour of 60 minutes is equal to 1 CE. - ii.
 One academic quarter credit is equal to 12.5 CE. - iii.
-One academic semester credit is equal to 15 CE.

-7. Instructor Credentials and Qualifications
+One academic semester credit is equal to 15 CE. - 7.
+Instructor Credentials and Qualifications - a.

-- a.
 Must submit a resume/CV that includes education and training background. - b.
 Must describe coaching credentials and experience as applicable to the course.
 Descriptions should emphasize subject-matter expertise. - c.
-If applying to deliver a course that requires specific training to be a designated trainer, evidence of the official training completion must be submitted. - d.
-Instructor guidelines: - i.
-Health and Wellness Coach Instructors need to be knowledgeable, current and skillful in the subject matter as demonstrated by a baccalaureate or higher degree from an accredited college or university and/or validated experience in the subject matter, or experience in teaching similar subject material within the past two years. - ii.
-Non-coach Instructors must be currently licensed, degreed or certified in the area of expertise if appropriate and show evidence of specialized training in the subject area and have at least one year's experience within the past two years in the practice of teaching of the specialized area to be taught.
+If applying to deliver a course that requires specific training to be a designated trainer, evidence of the official training completion must be submitted. - 8.
+Certificate of Completion - a.
+Must include: - i.
+NBC-HWC name - ii.
+Course title - iii.
+Issuing organization with signature - iv.
+CE credits awarded - v.
+NBHWC Approved Course CE number - vi.
+Date issued